germangar/whook/README.md

 - Kraken: Whook is unable to set the margin mode.
 It will use whatever is set in the exchange for that symbol.
 - Kraken can't check leverage boundaries.
 If a order exceeds the maximum leverage the console may spam until the order times out.
 - BingX: Limit orders aren't setting the custom ID.
 They can only be cancelled using cancel:all
-- Things will most likely go south if you have a position with a leverage and you order the same position with a different leverage.
-Some exchanges may take the leverage change as you trying to change the leverage of the current position but not changing the amount of contracts.
-The order will go through, but the resulting position will depend on the exchange.
-I'll try to handle it but it's not a big priority for me.

 ### TO DO LIST ###
 - Split whook in 2 files, one containing the accounts class.
 So it can be imported by other scripts to create orders directly.
 In short, for bots.